 Anomaly detection

-Anomaly detection is a cybersecurity technique that identifies patterns, events, or data points that significantly deviate from established normal behavior within systems, networks, or datasets.
-By continuously monitoring activity and establishing baselines of typical operations—such as network traffic volumes, user login patterns, and data access sequences—anomaly detection systems flag any activity falling outside these norms as potentially suspicious.
-This approach is essential for uncovering sophisticated threats like zero-day exploits, insider threats, and advanced persistent threats (APTs) that often evade traditional signature-based security measures.
+Anomaly detection is a cybersecurity technique that identifies patterns, events, or data points that deviate significantly from established normal behavior within a system, network, or dataset.
+By continuously monitoring activity—such as network traffic volumes, user login patterns, server processes, and data access sequences—anomaly detection systems build comprehensive baselines of "normal" operation.
+Any activity falling outside these dynamically learned or predefined norms is flagged as an anomaly, potentially indicating a security incident, intrusion attempt, or system malfunction.